 South Gosforth First School works hard to ensure that children with SEND are fully involved in all aspects of school life.
-In June 2021 all children in Year 4 with SEND attended the 24- hour residential experience with additional support arrangements where required.
-This was held within South Gosforth and Jesmond due to COVID restrictions preventing a residential taking place at Robinwood.
+In January 2022 all children in Year 4 with SEND attended the residential with additional support arrangements where required.
+This was a three-day residential at Robinwood.

-Children with SEND were also encouraged to take part in the clubs which were available within COVID-19 restrictions.
+Children with SEND were also encouraged to take part in a variety of clubs made available throughout the year.